Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: Introduction

 Fix a background metric $\omega$ and consider a cscK perturbation $\omega_\varphi=\omega+\sqrt{-1}\,\partial\bar\partial\varphi$ with potential $\varphi$.
 Together with (a priori unknown) volume ratio $F$, the coupled cscK system reads

-whose solvability on certain complete manifolds yields a cscK metric of scalar curvature $\hat{R}$.
-Note that K\"ahler–Einstein metrics also solve \eqref{cscKeqo}.
-On compact manifolds, if a cscK metric is cohomologous to a K\"ahler–Einstein metric, then it must be K\"ahler–Einstein.
-HBy contrast, the complete non-compact case is far less understood: there is no general rigidity principle that forces cscK metrics to coincide with Kähler–Einstein ones. \begin{question} Can one give a \emph{sufficient condition} under which every cscK perturbation of a complete Kähler–Einstein metric is again Kähler–Einstein? \end{question} Motivated by the above, we establish a rigidity result for complete Kähler–Einstein metrics with negative scalar curvature under cscK perturbations.
-Our main result reads as follows. \begin{theorem} Let $(M,\omega)$ be a complete K\"ahler-Einstein manifold with negative scalar curvature.
-Suppose there exists $\varphi \in C^\infty(M)$ with $\sup_M \varphi <\infty$ defines a complete cscK metric $\omega_\varphi=\omega+\sqrt{-1}\pa\dpa\varphi$ such that $\operatorname{Ric}(\omega_\varphi)$ is bounded from below and the ratio of the volume form $\omega^n / \omega_\varphi^n$ is bounded from above.
-If \begin{itemize} \item $(M,\omega)$ is parabolic, or \item $(M,\omega)$ is non-parabolic with the bottom of the \(L^2\)-spectrum of the Laplacian $\lambda_1(\Delta_\omega)>0$, and for a fixed point $p \in M$, there exist constants $C_0>0$ and $0<\delta\le\sqrt{\lambda_1(\Delta)}$ such that, for all $r>0$,
+whose solvability on suitable complete manifolds yields a cscK metric of scalar curvature $\hat{R}$.
+Note that K\"ahler--Einstein metrics also solve \eqref{cscKeqo}.
+On compact manifolds, if a cscK metric is cohomologous to a K\"ahler--Einstein metric, then it must itself be K\"ahler--Einstein.
+By contrast, in the complete non-compact case there is no general rigidity principle forcing cscK perturbations to coincide with the background K\"ahler--Einstein metric.